 Simple Place Settings

-The Christmas place settings are kept very simple.
+Each place setting is kept very simple.
 The snow globes are the main attraction and make this a kid friendly table too.

 - Start by layering this creamy white dish set.
 These are the ones I’ve used in my Easter table and my recent Thanksgiving tablescape.